Hello Tatiana 3:270:00 / 3:27

 Previous Joey Maltese releases were Love It, produced by Theresa Durbin deVeto and Deja Washburn, and Savage Inside, produced by Robert Agnello with songs mixed by John Agnello.
 Maltese has also lent his talent as a lead guitarist to several New York bands over the years including D.D.
 Domino, The Bang Changos and Acts Magdalena.

 His album, Night Of The Muse, is an ambitious collection of indie rock with a sharp edge.
 The album was written in New York and recorded in rural Pennsylvania with the help of Drummer/Producer Jeffery Sukenick.
 Most of the songs were hatched while living in the Chelsea section of Manhattan and reflect the rhythms of life in the big city.
-The seventeen song Night Of The Muse clocks in at just under one hour.
+The seventeen song Night Of The Muse clocks in at one hour.
 The songs run the gamut from guitar driven hard rock to piano mash-ups with experimental instrumentation.

 All music and art copyright Joey Maltese, ( a.k.a.
 Joey Scarperia ) DIAMOND SUTRA RECORDS / Woolie Parade Music BMI